livepeer/LIPs/LIPs/LIP-treasury_contribution_percentage.md

 We introduce two new parameters to the protocol's `BondingManager`:

 * `treasuryRewardCutRate`: The % of newly minted rewards to be routed into the Livepeer Treasury.
-* `treasuryContributionCeiling`: If the balance of the treasury in LPT is above this value, automatic treasury contributions will halt.
+* `treasuryBalanceCeiling`: If the balance of the treasury in LPT is above this value, automatic treasury contributions will halt.

 Each of these parameters should have a setter in the `BondingManager` which is invokable only by `onlyControllerOwner`.

-The `treasuryRewardCutRate` should conform to the protocols standard representation of percent values represented as uints with maximum precision flexibility, and the `treasuryContributionCeiling` should be a uint value representing an amount of LPT with max precision using the standard 18 decimal places to account for LPTu.
+The `treasuryRewardCutRate` should conform to the protocols standard representation of percent values represented as uints with maximum precision flexibility, and the `treasuryBalanceCeiling` should be a uint value representing an amount of LPT with max precision using the standard 18 decimal places to account for LPTu.

 ### Routing LPT into the treasury

 LPT will be routed into the treasury during the `reward()` transaction invoked by Orchestrators each round.

 * In the `BondingManager`'s `rewardWithHint()` function:
    * Check the current LPT balance on the Livepeer Treasury.
-If the balance > `treasuryContributionCeiling`, set `treasuryRewardCutRate = 0`.
+If the balance > `treasuryBalanceCeiling`, set `treasuryRewardCutRate = 0`.
    * Calculate the totalRewards available and mint them based on the Orchestrator's delegate stake as usual.
    * Calculate the treasuryRewards as a % of the totalRewards based upon the `treasuryRewardCutRate`.
 Calculate the transcoderRewards by subtracting the treasuryRewards from the totalRewards.
    * Route the treasuryRewards into the Livepeer Treasury.